davids7788/QUBO-V2/README.md

 ## Pattern Building (QUBO preparation)
 In the preselection, possible parts of track candidates, doublets and triplets, are created.
-To reduce the computational costs of this combinatorial task, constraints on the creation of these multiplets-plets are set.
+To reduce the computational costs of this combinatorial task, constraints on the creation of these multiplets are set.
 Additionally, coefficients for the pattern recognition task in the form of a Quadratic Unconstrained Binary Optimisation (QUBO) are set.
 To run the preselection the following arguments are needed:
    * `config_file:` configuration of the preselection, see [here](docs/qubo_preparation_input.md)